GSA/modernization/pages/report/04-shared-services.md

 Next steps to support the above recommendations are as follows:

-> **Upon Approval of the President and Within a Timeline of 30 Days:**
+**Upon Approval of the President and Within a Timeline of 30 Days:**

->
-> Pursuant to its statutory authorities and in execution thereof, OMB
-> will conduct a data call requesting that agencies identify systems
-> that may be ready for cloud migration and can be migrated securely but
-> have not yet migrated due to perceived or encountered difficulties.
-At
-> the conclusion of this data call, OMB and GSA will review the
-> impediments to moving to the cloud outlined by agencies and will
-> prioritize an infusion of technical talent, capital, and updated
-> security policy (developed iteratively to solve agency-specific
-> issues) as needed to enable prioritized cloud migrations.
-This task is
-> described in more detail in the following section.
->
+Pursuant to its statutory authorities and in execution thereof, OMB will conduct a data call requesting that agencies identify systems that may be ready for cloud migration and can be migrated securely but have not yet migrated due to perceived or encountered difficulties.
+At the conclusion of this data call, OMB and GSA will review the impediments to moving to the cloud outlined by agencies and will prioritize an infusion of technical talent, capital, and updated security policy (developed iteratively to solve agency-specific issues) as needed to enable prioritized cloud migrations.
+This task is described in more detail in the following section.

-> **Upon Approval of the President and within a Timeline of 120 Days:**
+**Upon Approval of the President and within a Timeline of 120 Days:**

->
-> Pursuant to its statutory authorities and in execution thereof, OMB,
-> in coordination with DHS, GSA, and its Federal partners, will update
-> the Federal Cloud Computing Strategy (“Cloud-First”).[^19] This
-> strategy will provide additional guidance to agencies on the most
-> impactful use cases for cloud adoption and how best to conduct
-> appropriate operational security in cloud environments.
-This effort
-> will be informed by the OMB-led efforts with the ATC work regarding
-> reducing the time and complexity of ATOs, including ATOs specific to
-> cloud infrastructure and platforms.
->
+Pursuant to its statutory authorities and in execution thereof, OMB, in coordination with DHS, GSA, and its Federal partners, will update the [Federal Cloud Computing Strategy][25-POINT-PLAN] (“Cloud-First”).
+This strategy will provide additional guidance to agencies on the most impactful use cases for cloud adoption and how best to conduct appropriate operational security in cloud environments.
+This effort will be informed by the OMB-led efforts with the ATC work regarding reducing the time and complexity of ATOs, including ATOs specific to cloud infrastructure and platforms.

-> OMB, working with the Federal Acquisition Regulation (FAR) Council,
-> GSA, and DHS will develop clauses that define consistent requirements
-> for security, privacy, and access to data for use in cloud contracts.
+OMB, working with the Federal Acquisition Regulation (FAR) Council, GSA, and DHS will develop clauses that define consistent requirements for security, privacy, and access to data for use in cloud contracts.
-> These clauses will ensure uniformity in contract language and provide
-> rigor to standard Government terms, which would be particularly
-> valuable to agencies lacking relevant technical, legal, or
-> acquisitions expertise to craft, out of whole cloth, such language in
-> their cloud procurements.
+These clauses will ensure uniformity in contract language and provide rigor to standard Government terms, which would be particularly valuable to agencies lacking relevant technical, legal, or acquisitions expertise to craft, out of whole cloth, such language in their cloud procurements.

 ### 2. Accelerate Adoption of Cloud Email and Collaboration Tools